robertrolandconsulting/cblfcgi2/README.md

 Code to experiment with how to interact with FastCGI properly

+**Note**: This only works properly in GnuCOBOL 3.1.2, it seems there's a bug with 3.2 affecting the `PIC X ANY LENGTH` linkage section variable passed to `resp-put-ln`

 ## socat was my friend

 This set of commands let me inspect the UNIX socket output from